-The Latin Mass can pack a room, and it ain’t all about nostalgia.
-(Or, as friend used to spell it, “naustalgia,” which I always took to mean the past making you sick.)
-One of the old ethnic churches in my New England city has just been re-opened after being shuttered for 15 years.
-Our bishop asked an order of priests dedicated to the Tridentine Mass to set up shop, and the order obliged.
-The first Sunday Mass was held recently, and it was an eye-opener.
+One of the old ethnic churches near my New Hampshire home has been re-opened after being shuttered for 15 years.
+Bishop Peter Libasci asked an order of priests dedicated to the Latin Mass to set up shop, and the order obliged.
+The first Sunday Mass under their auspices at St. Stanislaus Church in Nashua was held recently, and it was an eye-opener.

 First of all, the number of young families was staggering.
 They’re looking to the future.
 Talking with them after Mass was like a tonic.